Mistakes To Avoid When Going Solar

 But what you want to get is a production guarantee for your solar energy.

 Performance/Production: They sound the same, but they are not.

-A performance guarantee means the solar panel will still operate in 25 years.
+A performance guarantee means the solar panel will still operate for 25 years.

 How well?
 They don’t specify.
 They consider it to be performing as long as it produces any power.

-Wouldn’t it be better if the contract guaranteed the power production?
+Wouldn’t it be better if the contract guaranteed power production?

 That’s exactly why you need a power production guarantee.
 And it needs to be in the contract.